antoniobologna/react-app-example/README.md

-# User Auth React App & Websocket NodeJS server Example #
+# Team TODO list using React App, Websocket and NodeJS server #

 ## Objectives ##
-The objective of this react app is to show a fast and easy approach to user authentication using React and a nodejs server.
+The objective of this example is to show a fast and easy approach to user authentication using React and a nodejs server, along the usage of a rest API to show a teams todo list.

 ## Technologies used ##
 * React v16.x